PanicStation.org

 Do not do these things

-• Do not let the driver take your phone “to help with directions” or stop you from calling someone.
+• Do not hand your phone to the driver or let anyone stop you calling or messaging.

-• Do not accept a stop in an isolated place to “sort it out”.
+• Do not agree to stop somewhere isolated to “sort it out”.

-• Do not jump out of a moving vehicle.
+• Do not get out of a moving vehicle.

 What to do now